 ATTENDING VISA INTERVIEW APPOINTMENT

-- Students who present an MIT-issued Form I-20, will receive an F-1 entry visa sticker/stamp.
+- Students who present an MIT-issued Form I-20 will receive an F-1 entry visa sticker/stamp.
 Students who present a Form DS-2019 will receive a J-1 entry visa sticker/stamp.

-- The length of the validity period of the entry visa can vary based on how long a similar visa is given to a U.S. Citizen to visit your country as a student (called “reciprocity”).
+- A visa sticker/stamp “length of validity period” can vary based on how long a similar visa is granted to a U.S. Citizen.
+This is referred to as “Visa Reciprocity.”
 In some cases, students can request a visa be issued for multiple years (sometimes there is a fee for multiple years), or there may be a standard validity period (no longer than 5 years).
-In the end, the consular officer has the discretion to issue the visa or not, and if approved has discretion for the length of the visa validity.
+Ultimately, the consular officer has the discretion to issue a visa or not, and if approved, has discretion over the visa’s “length of validity period”.

-NOTE: the validity period of the entry visa could be issued for shorter than the estimated length of your program of study (such as for 1 year even though you are pursuing a degree program that will take longer than 1 year), or longer than you program of study (which can be beneficial if you will be eligible to pursue a period of post-degree employment authorization). - Following a student’s visa interview, a consular officer may determine the need for additional “Administrative Processing (221g)” and will provide guidance on how the student can submit the additional documentation after the interview.
+- Following a student’s visa interview, a consular officer may determine the need for additional “Administrative Processing (221g)” and will provide guidance on how the student can submit the additional documentation after the interview.

 Administrative Processing